fzqneo/ByteSlice/README.md

-**ByteSlice** is a main-memory data layout designed for highly efficient *scan* and *lookup* in **column-store databases**.
+**ByteSlice** is a main-memory data format for fixed length unsigned integer encoded values.
+It is primarily designed for highly efficient *scan* and *lookup* in **column-store databases**.
 The basic idea is to chop column values into multiple bytes and store the bytes at different contiguous memory spaces.

 The implementation heavily utilizes Single-Instruction-Multiple-Data (**SIMD**) instruction sets on modern CPUs to achieve bare-metal speed processing.
 The scan algorithms are optimized to reduce number of instructions, memory footprint, branch mis-predictions and other performance-critical factors.

 # Clone